steveyen/actord/actord/src/main/scala/ff/collection/README.txt

   var mySortedMap: scala.collection.immutable.SortedMap = myStuff

-To save MyStuff out to storage...
+To save MyStuff out to storage, which will only saved out changed key/value node information...

   myStuff.appendRootNode(s)

-To 'rotate' or start a new log file...
+To 'rotate' (or add) a new log file once the current log file gets too big...

   s.pushNextFile